u-boot/u-boot/doc/develop/sending_patches.rst

 * RFC: The patch is not intended to be applied to any of the mainline repositories, but merely for discussing or testing some idea or new feature.

-* Not Applicable: The patch does not apply cleanly against the current U-Boot repository, most probably because it was made against a much older version of U-Boot, or because the submitter's mailer mangled it (for example by converting TABs into SPACEs, or by breaking long lines).
+* Not Applicable: The patch either was not intended to be applied, as it was a debugging or discussion aide that patchwork picked up, or was cross-posted to our list but intended for another project entirely.

 * Changes Requested: The patch looks mostly OK, but requires some rework before it will be accepted for mainline.

-* Awaiting Upstream:
+* Awaiting Upstream: A custodian may have applied this to the ``next`` branch and has not merged yet to master, or has queued the patch up to be submitted to be merged, but has not yet.

 * Superseeded: Patches are marked as 'superseeded' when the poster submits a new version of these patches.

 * Deferred: Deferred usually means the patch depends on something else that isn't upstream, such as patches that only apply against some specific other repository.
+This is also used when a patch has been in patchwork for over a year and it is unlikely to be applied as-is.

 * Archived: Archiving puts the patch away somewhere where it doesn't appear in the normal pages and needs extra effort to get to.

-We also can put patches in a "bundle".
-I don't know yet if that has any deeper sense but to mark them to be handled together, like a patch series that logically belongs together.

 Apply patches
 ^^^^^^^^^^^^^